Faith, love of sports linked victims of Texas crash - NewsBreak

 “Pursuing a collegiate career in anything sportswise is a great opportunity for kids overseas,” Ben Kirkes said.
 “We wanted to make them feel like they were at home.”

 Stengle reported from Dallas.
 Montoya Bryan reported from Albuquerque.
 Associated Press writer Robert Gilles in Toronto contributed to this report.
-Attanasio is a corps member for the Associated Press/Report for America Statehouse News Initiative. that places journalists in local newsrooms to report on under-covered issues.
+Attanasio is a corps member for the Associated Press/Report for America Statehouse News Initiative.
+Report for America is a nonprofit national service program that places journalists in local newsrooms to report on under-covered issues.
+Follow Attanasio on Twitter.

 Comments / 0